SpaceX's Falcon Heavy rocket nails launch, makes history

 Just after 12:45 p.m.
 PT, the massive launch system shot as much as 5 million tons of thrust out of its tail end and managed to clear the launch tower without any explosive incidents as hoped.

-This clears an important first hurdle for the long-awaited demonstration launch, even though it's only the first part of a very long journey that aims to send a payload consisting of Musk's cherry red Tesla Roadster on its way toward Mars.
+This cleared an important first hurdle for the long-awaited launch, even though it's only the first part of a very long journey that aims to send a payload consisting of Musk's cherry red Tesla Roadster on its way toward Mars.

 There were doubts, acknowledged by Musk himself, that 27 engines would play nice together when they all fired at once.
 NASA notoriously had problems during the testing of the Saturn V with the acoustics from the roar of the engines causing explosions.

-The launch attempt took place from pad 39-A at Kennedy Space Center, the same place where Apollo 11 left the Earth almost half a century ago to take humans to the moon for the first time.

-Eight minutes after launch, the two side boosters landed simultaneously at Cape Canaveral Air Force Station.

-The fate of the center booster was less certain as the camera feed on the droneship in the Atlantic cutout just before the landing attempt.
+But after literally shaking the ground where spectators watched from a distance, the two side boosters lifted the rocket toward space, then detached from the center core and performed a flip maneuver to head back to Earth.
+After both landed safely, the fate of the center booster was less certain as the camera feed on the drone ship in the Atlantic cut out just before the landing attempt.

+About 45 minutes after the launch, Musk tweeted that the second-stage booster had been successfully restarted.
+The upper booster and payload will spend about five hours "cruising" in the Van Allen belts surrounding Earth to see how the spacecraft does getting zapped by the intense radiation there.

-After several hours, the second stage booster will detach from the Roadster and its dummy driver dubbed "Starman."
+Afterward, the second-stage booster will perform one final maneuver before detaching from the Roadster and its dummy driver dubbed "Starman" as they're sent in the direction of Mars.

 Update, 1 p.m.
 PT: Adds the successful landing of two side boosters.